 North Carolina applicants wait, on average, more than 20 months to receive a hearing.
-And about 50 percent of all initial disability claims are denied.
+And more than 50 percent of all initial disability claims are denied.

 Rejected claims are extremely common and usually the result of missing records, improper filling, or lack of legal advocacy.